BigSoftVideo/DOTEbase/demo.md

 Included in the Demo is a small set of Collections and Sub-Collections, which each contain some Media and Transcript Clips.
 Note that parent Collections contain all the Clips of Sub-Collections, yet the parent can contain clips that are not in the Sub-Collections.
+Also included is a Canvas populated with Clips and Connectors, boxes, shapes, etc.
+We recommend that you import it, too.